Hit & Run Car Accidents

 - If possible, gather witness names and contact information

 One last piece of advice - never chase a car that you suspect of having been involved.
 You don't want to run into any retaliation scenarios.Contact Us for Legal Help With all Types of Accident Cases

-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, have the right experience to get you full compensation for injuries suffered in a hit and run accident or any other personal injury or medical malpractice case.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, have the right experience to get you full compensation for injuries suffered in a hit and run accident or any other personal injury or medical malpractice case.
 Call us at for a complimentary consultation at (954) 434-1077 or contact us via the website.
 The Law Offices of Diana Santa Maria, P.A. will fight to get you the compensation you deserve.